robrides/methodoverloading/overloadingRules.md

 ## Overloading ...continued

-Overloading is nothing more than having two methods with the same name but different arguments.
+Overloading is nothing more than having two methods in the same class with the same name but different arguments.

+> #### Pop Quiz...
-Is overloading an example of inheritance or polymorphism?
+>Is overloading an example of inheritance or polymorphism?

 ```
 .